syncfusion-content/blazor-docs/blazor/gantt-chart/zooming.md

 ## Resetting zooming levels using method

-In Gantt chart, you can resets the zoom level to its initial state, as configured during the initial rendering after performing zooming actions like `ZoomIn`, `ZoomOut`, and `ZoomToFit` by [ResetZoomAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_ResetZoomAsync) method.
+In Gantt chart, you can reset the zoom level to its initial state, as configured during the initial rendering, after performing zooming actions like ZoomIn, ZoomOut, and ZoomToFit, using [ResetZoomAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_ResetZoomAsync) method.

 ```cshtml
 @using Syncfusion.Blazor.Gantt